 Disabling Bacteria and Viruses

 Our approach to antibody therapy employs a combination of multiple monoclonal antibodies to either achieve greater efficacy or to provide broad coverage across pathogenic strains.
 Greater efficacy is achieved by blocking the biological activities of either bacteria or viruses, or alternatively recruiting other parts of the immune system to destroy the pathogenic target.
 Broad coverage across pathogenic strains can be achieved by combining multiple antibodies to ensure that all pathogenic strains are treated.
-In all cases we accomplish these goals by identifying monoclonal antibodies that target conserved regions of the virus or bacteria so that resistance-causing mutations cannot be generated without compromising the viability of the pathogen.
+In all cases we accomplished these goals by identifying monoclonal antibodies that target conserved regions of the influenza virus so that resistance-causing mutations cannot be generated without compromising the viability of the pathogen.

 Our CF-404 antibodies were isolated directly from human blood samples and generated by genetic engineering using in vitro libraries and other available technologies.
 This process enabling the screening of billions of human antibodies with different binding sites.
 Once the best monoclonal antibodies were isolated, we used protein engineering techniques to optimize important antibody attributes such as pharmacokinetic profile, effector function engagement, antibody format (such as Fabs, bispecifics, etc.), and manufacturing efficiency.